ElvannAbendroth/leaflink/README.md

 - [ ] Proper Testing
 - [ ] Refactoring of Data Fetching

 ## Known Issues

 - [ ] Issues with re-fetching data when navigating between pages.
 The current workaround is to force a refresh during navigation.
 - [ ] Data validation needs to be implemented.
-- [ ] Expired session sometimes crashes the app.
+- [ ] A yet unknown timeout error sometimes crashes the app.
 Needing better error handling in the backend & frontend.
+In the meantime, clearing the cache seems to help.

 ## Security & User Information Notice